cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 *Figure 9: Author mentions across principles and categories.*

 ###### Applying the greedy clustering
-Our greedy method is based on the definition of Euclidean distance between two rows of the heatmap.
-The Euclidean distance is the straight-line distance between two points in a multi-dimensional space.[^simson] Although it is not the only heuristic for matrices, other distances, such as Cosine similarity [^Rahutomo] and Jaccard similarity [^Ivchenko], can be applied.
-However, the Euclidean distance is simple to compute between two vectors **v** and **w** in an n-dimensional space is given by:[^smith]
+The greedy approach clusters rows from Figure 9 that minimize the Euclidean distance.
+The Euclidean distance is the straight-line distance between two rows.[^simson] It is not the only heuristic for matrices, other distances, such as Cosine similarity [^Rahutomo] and Jaccard similarity [^Ivchenko], can be applied.
+However, the Euclidean distance is simple to compute between two vectors **v** and **w** in an n-dimensional space:[^smith]

 $$
 d(\mathbf{v}, \mathbf{w}) = \sqrt{\sum_{i=1}^{n} (v_i - w_i)^2} \quad \text{(1)}